Rangers slip past Capitals for 2-1 win

 The Rangers opened the scoring on Ryan McDonagh's third goal of the season .
 McDonagh skated into the zone and put a shot on net.
 Then the Rangers captain skated toward the net and wristed the rebound past Grubauer at 7:49 of the first period.

+''We were just moving too slow,'' Capitals defenseman Matt Niskanen said of his team's first period. ''Moving the puck too slow, and not moving our legs quick enough, and it showed.''

-Mika Zibanejad nearly made it 2-0 on a power-play goal late in the period.
+Zibanejad nearly made it 2-0 on a power-play goal late in the period.
 The goal was disallowed after a review for offside.

 NOTES: The Rangers announced on Saturday that they will raise the banner of Jean Ratelle's No. 19 to the rafters next season.
 He played parts of 16 seasons with the Rangers from 1960-61 to 1975-76.
 He had 336 goals, 481 assists for 817 points in 862 games.
-He was inducted into the Hockey Hall Fame in 1985 and was recently selected as one of the NHL's top 100 players.
+He was inducted into the Hockey Hall Fame in 1985 and was recently selected as one of the NHL's top 100 players. ...
+The Rangers lead the NHL in third-period goals this season with 81. ...
+Vigneault earned his 182nd win as Rangers coach, passing Frank Boucher for sole possession of third place on the franchise's wins list among head coaches.
+The only head coaches who have earned more wins with the Rangers are Emile Francis and Lester Patrick.

 UP NEXT